meub/aura-frame-downloader/README.md

 will be skipped when restarting the script.
 You can also adjust the `time.sleep(2)` to something longer if throttling becomes a problem.

-The script creates the local picture file name using the 'taken_at' (timestamp) and 'file_name' (a uuid and extension) from the item JSON data, so it should be unique for every picture on the frame.
+The script creates the local picture file name using the following attributes from the item JSON data
+- 'taken_at' (a timestamp)
+- 'id' (a unique identifier in the Aura frame)
+- 'file_name' (the extension only)

-Example file name: 2012-04-15-03-15-04.000_B9A0E367-FA8D-4157-A090-7EE33F603312.jpeg This will naturally sort the pictures by the date and time taken on most operating systems when you list them.
+Example file name: 2012-04-15-03-15-04.000_B9A0E367-FA8D-4157-A090-7EE33F603312.jpeg

+This will naturally sort the pictures by the date and time taken on most operating systems when you list them.